 June 2017: The first Protasis: Police Training Skills Newsletter is now available to read.
 Follow this link to find out more: http://mailchi.mp/protasis-project.eu/news-on-protasis-project

-During the work visit, project partners will interact with UK police, who will share their experience and knowledge, to obtain practical insights on the benefits and obstacles of the systems in the UK.
-Topics to be discussed will include:
+During the work visit, project partners interacted with UK police, who shared their experience and knowledge, to obtain practical insights on the benefits and obstacles of the systems in the UK.
+Topics included:

-The sharing of good practice will then be combined with evidence based research and be used to develop further training products for police in each of the project partners’ countries (excluding the UK).
+The sharing of good practice was then combined with evidence based research and used to develop further training products for police in each of the project partners’ countries (excluding the UK).

-If you wish to get involved please contact us at firstname.lastname@example.org
+If you wish to get involved please contact email@example.com

 The contents of this project are the sole responsibility of the partnership and can in no way be taken to reflect the views of the European Commission